Latest Advisories

 Remediation to date:

-• ConnectWise ScreenConnect™ v23.7.8 has been released, which disables the use of libwebp
+- ConnectWise ScreenConnect™ v23.7.8 has been released, disabling the use of libwebp

-• ITBoost™, a ConnectWise solution, has been remediated and has been released into production
+- ITBoost™, a ConnectWise solution, has been remediated and released into production

-• Remediation efforts for ConnectWise PSA™ are ongoing.
-In the meantime, please consider moving to the web client instead of our thick client to reduce the risk of exposure to the vulnerability.
+- Remediation efforts for ConnectWise PSA™ are ongoing.
+In the meantime, we recommend using the web client instead of the thick client to reduce exposure risk

-• BrightGauge™, SmileBack™, ConnectWise CPQ™, ConnectWise Automate™, Asio™ platform, and security services are not directly impacted with this vulnerability
+- BrightGauge™, SmileBack™, ConnectWise CPQ™, ConnectWise Automate™, Asio™ platform, and security services are not directly impacted

-While we are actively addressing this issue in our product suite, we recommend our partners take precautionary measures to enhance their security in their own environment by ensuring all their applications are up-to-date, regularly check for updates, and install them promptly.
+While we continue addressing this issue across our product suite, we recommend partners ensure their applications are up to date, regularly check for updates, and install them promptly.

 If you have additional questions, please contact security@connectwise.com.
-To report a security or privacy incident, please visit the ConnectWise Trust Center.
-You can report both a non-active security incident, report a security vulnerability, or call our Partner InfoSec Hotline at 1-888-WISE911.
+To report a security or privacy incident, visit the ConnectWise Trust Center or call our Partner InfoSec Hotline at 1-888-WISE911.

 April 14, 2023 <4:00pm ET> Microsoft Message Queuing Vulnerability